cascadia-cookbooks/iptables/README.md

 traffic over port `22/tcp` and `80/tcp` on the `eth1` or WAN interface.
 Interfaces can be different depending on which host you use.

-*NOTE*: You can get a list of interfaces by using the `$ ifconfig` command on your host.
+You can get a list of interfaces by using the `$ ifconfig` command on your host.

 *NOTE*: When you specify an interface with `-i <interface>`, that rule will only apply to that interface.
-You will need to think about how traffic is coming in and out of your network.
+You will need to think about how traffic is coming in and out of your network and on which interface.

 ```ruby
 override_attributes(